appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Application shall not use a deprecated OAuth flow, including the Implicit Flow or the Resource Owner Password Credentials Flow.
+1. Documentation shall not indicate the use of a deprecated OAuth flow, including the Implicit Flow or the Resource Owner Password Credentials Flow.

 *L2*
 1. Test shall confirm that the application is not using a deprecated OAuth flow, including the Implicit Flow or the Resource Owner Password Credentials Flow.